 CJC Alum Receives 2019 Sundance Film Festival U.S. Documentary Special Jury Award for Moral Urgency

 The documentary centers on the case of Lennon Lacy, an African American teen who was found hanging from a swing set in Bladenboro, North Carolina, on August 29, 2014.
 Despite inconsistencies in the case, local officials quickly ruled Lennon’s death a suicide, but his mother believes Lennon was lynched.
-The documentary tells the story of the mother’s fight for justice intersects with stories from other communities.
+The documentary tells the story of the mother’s fight for justice and how it intersects with stories from other communities.

 To shine a light on the circumstances and choices that brought tens of thousands of white men, women and children out to watch the lynching of nearly 5,000 African-Americans, Olive produced a virtual reality (VR) project that immerses viewers in the experience of a lynch mob.